realquantumcookie/realquantumcookie.github.io/_pages/research.md

 ## Research

 <div class="jumbotron">
-### Research #1 Applying Deep Reinforcement Learning in Autonomous Driving
+### Research #1

+** Applying Deep Reinforcement Learning in Autonomous Driving **

 ![Carla Simulator]({{ site.url }}{{ site.baseurl }}/images/research/carla.jpg){:width="100%" .align-center}

-In the [ROAR](https://roar.berkeley.edu/) lab, I apply the SAC Deep Reinforcement Learning Agent with a Resnet architecture to autonomous driving environments inside the Carla simulator.
+In the [ROAR lab](https://roar.berkeley.edu/), I research methods of applying Deep Reinforcement Learning Agents to autonomous driving environments.

+We work on both sim and real environments.
+For sim environments, we use the [Carla Simulator](https://carla.org/).
+For real environments, we build our own little toy racer cars.
+The control suite that I led the development of, `ROAR_PY`, is used to control both the sim and real environments.
 </div>

 <div class="jumbotron">
 ### Research #2

-More research coming soon!
+More research information coming soon!

 </div>